MeganNyhan/CI_PP5_SALT/README.md

 <br>
 <p> Post: </p>
 <li> This Post model will allow me to post onto the site, and create the required variables fields.</li>
-<li> It is used by the admin to post blog posts to the site, there for it uses a Foreign Key as an ID of the admin/ author. </li>
+<li> It is used by the admin to post blog (recipes) post to the site, there for it uses a Foreign Key as an ID of the admin/ author. </li>
 <li> It includes the following fields: title, title_tag, featured_image, snippet, author, body and post_date.</li>
-<p> Post has a many to manny relationship and also uses the imported User class model for username  to help calculate the likes on each blog post.</p>
+<p> Post has a many to manny relationship and also uses the imported User class model for username  to help calculate the likes on each blog post (recipes).</p>
 <br>
 <p> Product: </p>
 <li> This Product model will allow me to supply information for each product added to the site via the admin section of the site.</li>